godotengine/godot-docs/tutorials/2d/particle_systems_2d.rst

 Phases must provide an offset value from 0 to 1, and alays in ascending order.
-For example, a color will begin at offset 0 and end in offset 1, but 4 colors might use diferent offsets, such as 0, 0.2, 0.8 and 1.0 for the different phases:
+For example, a color will begin at offset 0 and end in offset 1, but 4 colors might use different offsets, such as 0, 0.2, 0.8 and 1.0 for the different phases:

 .. image:: /img/particlecolorphases.png